 d.
 If the panel determines that there has been a violation of the code of conduct regarding sexual misconduct, the complainant and respondent will each have the opportunity to briefly address the committee, either in person, by phone or Skype, or in writing, before the sanction is determined.
 (The two parties would do this separately – neither one in the presence of the other.
 It is optional to make such a statement, not required.)
 This opportunity is not one in which the facts of the case are discussed or questions are asked by the committee.
 Rather, it is an opportunity for both parties to present directly to the committee in their own “voice” any additional information, including information about the impact of the incident in question.
 This opportunity is limited to 15 minutes or the written equivalent thereof.
 The students’ deans will provide them with guidelines on what is and is not permitted in this part of the process.

 e.
 The committee then determines a sanction.
-The decision and the sanction are communicated to both parties, in writing, by the Dean of the College.
+The decision and the sanction are communicated to both parties, simultaneously and in writing, by the Dean of the College.

 Both parties have the right to request an appeal of the decision made by the hearing panel.
 The right to appeal is limited to (a) significant procedural lapses or (b) the appearance of substantive new evidence not available at the time of the original decision.
+(Note that deliberate omission of information by the appealing party in the original investigation is not grounds for appeal.)
 Each party has 15 days following the receipt of the written decision to indicate their intention to appeal.
-Requests for appeal, with reasons, should be sent in writing to the Vice President for Strategic Planning and Institutional Diversity (SPID), who is also the college’s primary Title IX officer.
+Requests for appeal, with reasons, should be sent in writing to the Vice President for Campus Life, Stephen Klass.

 b.
 Appeals will be granted only in cases where the procedural problems or new evidence are considered substantive enough to have had significantly affected the outcome of the initial hearing.
-If the appeal is granted, its disposition is determined by the VP for SPID, who may affirm the decision of the panel, return it to the original committee or summon a new committee, and who may task those committees with reviewing the decision either in whole or in part.
+If the appeal is granted, its disposition is determined by the VP for Campus Life, who may affirm the decision of the panel, return it to the original committee or summon a new committee, and who may task those committees with reviewing the decision either in whole or in part.
 An appeal may result in an increase in sanction, a decrease in sanction, or no change.
-If the appeal is not granted, or is granted and the decision of the panel is affirmed by the SPID, there are no further methods for redress within the College.
+The results of the appeal process are final.

 IV.
 Additional matters: